muhoz/Muhozam-cybersecurity-portfolio/Windows Server 2019/Step 3/Step3.md

 You can skip the next step until you are asked for the routeur address, fill in the address of your pfsense interface.

 ## Register the two client machines in the newly created forest

+Turn on the first Windows 10 client and connect to the desktop and open the `system properties` ffffffffff

+Tick `Domain` and fill in with the name of your domain.
+You will be asked the account and password, input *misterx* or whatever name you created the user in the Domain controller.
+Done, restart your computer and you will sign in with newly account. fffffffff

+Do the same for the second client (*missy*)